5rijan/PaperBridge/README.md

 # Paperbridge

 Welcome to the Paperbridge project!
 This repository provides the source code and resources for Paperbridge, a tool designed to enhance the accessibility and usability of scientific documents by converting PDFs to Mathpix Markdown (MMD) and allowing for editing and exporting via a browser extension.

+**Follow this links for detailed overview of the project** [documentaion](https://5rijan.github.io/paperbridge-docs/)

 ## Overview